japila-books/spark-sql-internals/docs/hive/HadoopTableReader.md

   hiveTable: HiveTable): RDD[InternalRow]
 ----

-NOTE: `makeRDDForTable` is part of the link:TableReader.adoc#makeRDDForTable[TableReader] contract to...FIXME.
+NOTE: `makeRDDForTable` is part of the TableReader.md#makeRDDForTable[TableReader] contract to...FIXME.

 `makeRDDForTable` simply calls the private <<makeRDDForTable-private, makeRDDForTable>> with...FIXME